 James Antonopoulos is Managing Director and Co-Head of Healthcare Investment Banking.
 Prior to joining ROTH Capital Partners, Mr. Antonopoulos was a Senior Investment Banker at Canaccord Genuity Inc. Mr. Antonopoulos has approximately 10 years of investment banking experience and has completed over 250 equity, debt and M&A transactions, representing over $10.0 billion in aggregate value.
 He has advised and raised capital for a wide range of Healthcare companies and has served on multiple Boards.
 Prior to joining Canaccord, Mr. Antonopoulos was in the Investment Banking Group at Rodman & Renshaw.
 Mr. Antonopoulos received his B.S. from Babson College and his J.D. from Villanova School of Law, where he was on the Villanova Law Review.

-Scott C. Brun, MD, Vice President, Corporate Strategy Office Head, AbbVie Ventures
+Scott C. Brun, MD, Vice President, Corporate Strategy Office, Scientific Affairs and Head, AbbVie Ventures, AbbVie

 Dr. Brun has worked at Abbott and subsequently AbbVie for over eighteen years in total, beginning his career as the first participant in the Abbott Physician Development Program, a mini-fellowship in pharmaceutical medicine.
 He has recently taken on the responsibility to lead AbbVie Ventures, where he will work closely with the Chief Strategy Officer to identify and execute on strategic venture investments that are closely aligned with AbbVie’s overall R&D and corporate strategy.